Why It Works

 Olive oil, garlic, and other enhancements

 The final question is how to incorporate the olive oil and garlic.
-Some recipes, like this one from Tertulia's Seamus Mullen, call for adding garlic directly to the tomato pulp, along with sherry vinegar.
+Some recipes call for adding garlic directly to the tomato pulp, along with sherry vinegar.

 I prefer to keep my flavors a little more distinct, letting the tomatoes handle themselves.
 I apply garlic directly to the bread by rubbing half a clove on the rough surface.
 It kind of acts like sandpaper—you'll see your garlic clove getting smaller and smaller as it leaves a thin layer of flavor behind.